buddhist-uni/buddhist-uni.github.io/_content/essays/buddhist-rituals-and-observances_durrant.md

 pages: 25
 ---

-A brief overview of the rituals and holidays observed by modern (especially Thai) Theravada Buddhists.
+A brief overview of the rituals and holidays observed by modern (especially Thai) Theravāda Buddhists.